fmorenopino/HeterogeneousHMM/README.md

 Full implementation made on Python, hmmlearn is just used to generate synthetic data to test the model.

-This model works with
+This model works with:

 - Gaussian observations.

-- Multiple features per observations.
+- Multiple features per observation.

 - Multiple sequences (look at "main_multiple_sequences.py" to see an example).